mdrhmn/react-dj-todoapp/README.md

 #### A. WhiteNoise settings

-**[WhiteNoise](http://whitenoise.evans.io/en/stable/)** allows your web app to serve its own static files, making it a self-contained unit that can be deployed anywhere without relying on nginx, Amazon S3 or any other external service.
+**[WhiteNoise](http://whitenoise.evans.io/en/stable/)** allows your web app to **serve its own static files**, making it a self-contained unit that can be deployed anywhere without relying on nginx, Amazon S3 or any other external service.
 (Especially useful on Heroku, OpenShift and other PaaS providers.)

 Since this is already installed from the ```requirements.txt``` file earlier on, we need to update ```settings.py```: